 The throttle controller / LED display is very similar to that featured on Dualtron models.
 It has an index finger activate throttle, power and mode buttons.
 The display provides speed, battery status, and speed limiting modes.
 The ergonomic rubber grips provide excellent control over this retro scoot.

-One thing to note is that some of the adjustable metal parts are (like the height-adjustable stem) a little squeaky and you will notice a little slop in the steering.
+Another thing to note is that some of the adjustable metal parts are (like the height-adjustable stem) a little squeaky and you will notice a little slop in the steering.
 This is pretty common in electric scooters that have lots of size-adjustable parts.
-Adding more miles to the scooter hasn’t made the problem worse, so we attribute this as inherent in design and not a build quality deficiency.

 Fluid Freeride Horizon S Technical Specifications